-The reverend was always there to greet you and the heating always on in winter, may the warmth of the Lord lure you in here he used to say with a big smile on his face at the entrance of a country church somewhere in Norfolk.
+The reverend was always there to greet you at the doorsteps and the heating was never turned off in winter, may the warmth of the Lord lure you in here he used to say with a big smile on his face at the entrance of a country church somewhere in Norfolk.

 The Pastor had Dutch roots and he even knew a few Dutch words like “Hoe gaat het?”, -“How are you?” that he had learned from his great parents.

-It was a small church, maybe 50 people could be in there but that was also the size of the congregation.
-As in Baptist terms he was a liberal reformed pastor, you were already christened as a baby no need to do it twice he told me “so just join in and enjoy the warmth, we are here for you son.”
+It was a small church, maybe 50 people could be in there but that was also the size of the congregation so it was perfect.
+As in Baptist terms, he was a liberal reformed pastor, “you were already christened as a baby no need to do it twice” he told me once “so just join in and enjoy the warmth, we are here for you son.”

-In the back of the church a small woman with a hat with a veil wearing lace gloves with a white embroidered handkerchief tucked in her sleeve and a cloud of 4711 Eau de Cologne around her playing a huge three keyboard Harmonium that was connected with a long tube to a hoover in the consistory delivering air for the instrument.
+In the back of the church a small woman with a hat with a veil wearing lace gloves with a white embroidered handkerchief tucked in her sleeve and a cloud of 4711 Eau de Cologne around her was playing a huge three keyboard Harmonium that was connected with a long tube to a hoover in the consistory delivering air for the instrument.
 It had a mirror with wood carved angels around it in which she could see the reverend’s signals and follow the service.

-Her legs couldn’t reach the pedal work but that didn’t matter, the music she made with the organ came straight out of heaven above us who would notice it anyway.
-As she played Great is Thy Faithfulness we slowly walked in and dropped a pound in the large black marble collection box and we sat down waiting for the pastor to come in.
-In the few seconds after the organ became quiet and he started the service you could hear that old hoover blowing in the wind.
+Her legs couldn’t reach the pedal work but that didn’t matter, the music she made with the organ came straight out of heaven above us who would notice that she didn’t use the pedal work anyway.
+And as she played Great is Thy Faithfulness we slowly walked in and dropped a pound in the large black marble collection box and we sat down waiting for the reverend to come in.
+In the few seconds after the organ became quiet and he started the service you could just hear that old hoover blowing in the wind.